scaleway/scaleway-cli/docs/commands/cockpit.md

-### Retrieve a given token specified by the token ID
+### Retrieve the token associated with the specified token ID

-Retrieve a given token specified by the token ID.
+Retrieve the token associated with the specified token ID.

 **Usage:**